ligato/docs/docs/developer-guide/kvs-troubleshooting.md

 ### Resync removes item not configured by NB

-- check REFS
+Checklist:

-- Use origin `FromSB` orig for an automatically created in SB object.
-Default route is an example.
+- Use origin `FromSB` for an automatically created SB object.
+Default route is an example.<br></br>
 - You can use `UnknownOrigin`.
-KV Scheduler searches transaction history to determine if the VPP agent configured the specific value.
+KV Scheduler searches transaction history to determine if the VPP agent configured the specific value.<br></br>
-- defaults to `FromSB` when the first resync and transactions history is empty
-- `FromSB` defaults for value upon first resync.
-Transaction history is empty.
+- Note defaults to `FromSB` for value upon first resync, and transaction history is empty.

 ---

 ### Retrieve cannot find dependency metadata

-- REFS
+Checklist:

-- KV Scheduler dumps VPP routes.
+- As example, KV Scheduler dumps VPP routes.
 Route descriptor reads interfaces metadata to translate `sw_if_index` from the routes dump into NB model logical interface names.
 Therefore, interface dump must occur before routes dump.
+<br></br>
 - `Dependencies` descriptor method defines the ordering of `Create`, `Update` and `Delete` operations between values.
+<br></br>
-- `RetrieveDependencies` method determines the order of the `Retrieve` operations between descriptors.
+- `RetrieveDependencies` method determines the order of the `Retrieve` operations between descriptors.<br></br>
 - If your `Retrieve` method implementation reads another descriptor's metadata, you must mention this in your `RetrieveDependencies` CRUD callback.

 ---

 ### Value re-created when update should be called

-- REFS in code
+Checklist:

 - Verify your `Update` method implementation plugs into the descriptor structure.
+<br></br>
 - Without `Update`, re-creation becomes the only way to apply changes.
+<br></br>
-- Verify your `UpdateWithRecreate` implementation.
+- Check your `UpdateWithRecreate` implementation.
 An unintentional re-creation for the given update will occur.

 ---

-### Metadata passed to `Update` or `Delete` is nil
+### Metadata passed to `Update()` or `Delete()` is nil

+Checklist:

 - You did not set the `WithMetadata` to `true`.
 You cannot define the factory using only the `MetadataMapFactory`.
+<br></br>
 - Metadata for derived values is not supported.
+<br></br>
-- You should return new metadata in `Update` even if the derived values are unchanged.
+- You should return new metadata in `Update()` even if the derived values do not change.

 ---

 ### Unexpected transaction plan (wrong ordering, missing operations)

-- Tnx plan reveals wrong ordering or mission operations.
-- [display the graph visualization][how-to-graph] REF
+Checklist:

+ - Run the [agentctl report command](../user-guide/agentctl.md#report).
+Review the `_failed-reports.txt` subreport for errors.
+  <br></br>
+- Review transaction logs for inconsistencies.
+ <br></br>
+- Run the GET [KV Scheduler tnx history API](../api/api-kvs.md#transaction-history).
+You can hone in on the specific txn sequence number using the `seq-num` query parameter.<br></br>
-- check that you have correct derived values and dependencies.
-- Check that you have correct value states before and after the transaction.
+- [Display the graph visualization][how-to-graph].
+Verify you have correct derived values and dependencies. you have correct value states before and after the transaction.
+ <br></br>

-- [follow the KV Scheduler as it walks through the graph][graph-walk] during the transaction processing.
-- Locate the point where it diverges from the expected path.
+- [Follow the KV Scheduler as it walks through the graph][graph-walk] during the transaction processing.
+Locate the point where it diverges from the expected path.
 The descriptor of the value where this occurs likely contains.

 ---

 ### Common Returned Errors

-* **value (...) has invalid type for key: ...**

-    - Transaction Error.
-    - Mismatch between the proto message registered with the model, and the value type name defined for the [descriptor adapter][descriptor-adapter].
+The KV Scheduler returns error messages that appear in transaction logs and the agentctl report subreports.
+In most cases, the error is generated based on a programming error or definition omission.

+To review returned errors and likely cause, see the [errors.go file][errors-go-file].

+To review errors encountered during refresh, see the [refresh.go file][refresh-go-file].

 ---

-*  **failed to retrieve values, refresh for the descriptor will be skipped**
-    - Logs
-    - Descriptor `Retreive()` method fails and returns an error.
-    - KV Scheduler treats failed retrieval as non-fatal.
-Error prints to the log as a warning.
-Graph refresh skips for the descriptor values.
-    - If you observe this often for a given descriptor, check your `Retrieve` operation implentation, and ensure  `RetrieveDependencies` mentions all of the dependencies
+### Common Programming Mistakes / Bad Practices

+This section discusses programming mistakes and bad practices you should during your development efforts.

 ---

- * **Create operation is not implemented**

-    - Transaction Error*
-    - Value descriptor is missing the `Create` method, or `Create` method is not plugged into the descriptor structure.
-REFS
-    -

----

- * **Delete operation is not implemented**

-    - Transaction error
-    - Value descriptor is missing the `Create` method, or `Create` method is not plugged into the descriptor structure.
-REFS

----

-*  **descriptor already exists**

-    - Returned by `KVScheduler.RegisterKVDescriptor()`
-    - Same descriptor is registered more than once.
-    - Verify descriptor `Name` attribute is unique across all descriptors for all initialized plugins.

----

-### Common Programming Mistakes / Bad Practices

 *  **changing value content inside descriptor methods**